2025 Milwaukee area floods: Legacy

 These flash floods represented a thousand-year flood for Milwaukee, which refers to an event that has a .1% chance to occur each year.
-Over the two-day period of August 9–10, it was the second-most recorded rain the city had ever seen.
+The storm dumped the most recorded rain that Wisconsin had ever recorded in a 24-hour period, and it was the second-most rainfall Milwaukee had ever recorded in a 48-hour period.
 In a wider lens, the floods were the culmination of a long-term increasing precipitation trend in the southern half of Wisconsin—up 17% since 1950.

 The National Weather Service committed to examining a decision to send a flash flood alert to cell phones in the region at about 1 am, which local meteorologists had criticized as being made too late.